tidal-code/wave.docs.test/docs/detailed-documentation/special-functions.md

 Here, a second locator is not needed as we are checking the condition on the same element.

 ### Still Visible
-If an element is supposed not to be visible any more from the DOM, you can use the stillPresent() condition as below:
+If an element is supposed not to be visible any more from the DOM, you can use the stillVisible() condition as below:

 ```java
     find("element").click().sendKeys("some value").retryIf(stillVisible);